Bolza/bolzagger/README.md

 # Bolzagger

-Small helper to test Frontend calls to an api against [Swagger](http://swagger.io/) specifications
+Small library to test frontend calls toward an API against a [Swagger](http://swagger.io/) specifications without ever call the real backend.
+If you use [Angular](http://angular.io/) you can use `mockBackend` and let this library intercept the actual request.

-- `npm install swagger-parser --save-dev`

-I developed this helper with Angular2 in mind but it's completely library-agnostic.
+I developed this helper with Angular1/Angular2 in mind but it's actually library-agnostic.

-It does require [Swagger Parser](https://github.com/swagger-api/swagger-parser) to parse the specs file (in JSON or YAML format) and resolve the references.

 ###Things you can do with this library

-- Get the swagger definition for a certain endpoint from the urlp
+- Get the swagger definition for a certain endpoint from the url
 - Check that a certain method exist for that endpoint
 - Check that each param passed to the endpoint is valid and defined
 - Return the example response for that endpoint if exists.